uzyn/web3-loader/README.md

     - Default: latest gasLimit of Ethereum, ie. `web3.eth.getBlock(web3.eth.defaultBlock).gasLimit`
 1. `constructorParams`
     - Specify contract constructor parameters, if any.
+    - Parameters for a contract must be listed in an array form.
     - Default: `{}` _(empty object)_
     - See next section for example.
 1. `deployedContracts`
     - If you would like to use existing deployed contracts, specify contract addresses for each contracts.
-    - If a contract is not found in the list, it would be deployed as usual.
+    - If a contract is not found, it would be deployed at build.
     - Default: `{}` _(empty object)_
     - See next section for example.